-‘It is no exaggeration to say that the Watts Cemetery Chapel is one of the most beautiful, one of the most extraordinary, original, marvellous and magical buildings in the whole of the British Isles!’- Lucinda Lambton
+'It is no exaggeration to say the Watts Cemetery Chapel is one of the most beautiful, extraordinary, original, marvellous and magical buildings in the whole of the British Isles!' — Lucinda Lambton

-In November 1895 Mary began to run Thursday evening Terracotta Home Arts Classes at Limnerslease.
-At these classes Mary would instruct the local villagers how to model tiles from local clay with the beautiful and symbolic patterns that she had designed for the decorations on the walls of the Chapel.
+In 1895 Mary began to run evening Terracotta Classes at Limnerslease, the Wattses' nearby residence and studio.
+At these classes Mary would teach local villagers how to model tiles from local terracotta clay with the beautiful and symbolic patterns that she had designed to decorate the walls of the Chapel.

 G F Watts financed the building of the Chapel through painting commissioned portraits, and the Wattses presented it as their gift to the village of Compton.
 Watts Chapel remains a working village parish chapel to this day.

 Video: Watts Chapel by Stephen Goss.
 Watts Chapel (2015) for solo guitar, a film by Luca Sage, filmed in Watts Chapel, Compton, Surrey, UK.

 Watts Cemetery, which surrounds Watts Chapel, is more than 120 years old and was conceived and laid out by Mary Watts between 1895 and 1898 with the help of Compton Parish Council.